ChumpChief/ProjectTemplate/README.md

 ## Github

-This repo provides a Github Action for CI.
-This will run all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
+This repo provides Github Actions for:
+1. CI - Runs all checks against the repo on push and PRs, and is appropriate to use as a blocking status check.
+1. Release (IN PROGRESS) - Consumes changesets, bumps versions produces changelogs, publishes packages to npm, creates git tags, and creates Github releases.

 ## Technology choices